Harford Mall: History

 Originally opened in 1973 by Mid Atlantic Realty Trust, it featured an E.J.
 Korvette and Montgomery Ward as its anchor stores.
 Among the other original tenants were Waldenbooks, Friendly Ice Cream, Horn and Horn, and a multi-screen cinema.
 Korvette became Hutzler's then Hecht's, and finally Macy's.
 Another early tenant was an F.W.
 Woolworth Company store in center court.
 Sears replaced Montgomery Ward.
 The Harford Mall was purchased by CBL & Associates Property, Inc. in 2003 for $71 million.
 Hochschild Kohn was opened during the first expansion of the mall.
 The store opened in October 1977.
 This later became the original food court.

 During the period of 2006 and 2007, the mall underwent an extensive renovation.
 The center court and the interior of the mall were remodeled, and the exterior was also given a facelift.
 The original indoor food court was entirely removed in favor of additional retail space.
 A new "food court" was constructed outside the mall, at which time new restaurants such as Qdoba, Bonefish Grill, Five Guys, Vaccaros Italian Pastries, and Red Robin moved into the outdoor spaces.
 In addition, more upscale retailers, such as Hollister (which replaced the former KB Toys and later closed) and American Eagle were also added.
 In 2013, the mall lost longtime tenant Old Navy, which moved to the new Boulevard at Box Hill shopping center in Abingdon, Maryland and was then replaced by The Shoe Department Encore, and Payless Shoe Source announced plans to close its Harford Mall location in February 2019 as part of the chain's bankruptcy.
 In the same month, Charlotte Russe also announced plans to close its Harford Mall location along with many other stores across the country.
 Other eateries located inside the mall include The Greene Turtle, Friendly's, and Pretzel Twister.
 In early February 2020, Sears, one of Harford Mall's two anchor stores, closed its location at the mall, as a result of its bankruptcy filing.

 The mall is located across from what is known as the Harford Mall Annex, which is a section of retail stores located directly across the street from the mall on Boulton Street, facing one of the entrances to Macy's.
 Stores located in the Annex include Office Depot, Dollar Tree, PetSmart and Banfield Pet Hospital, and Best Buy.
-These are listed in the directory on Harford Mall's website, although they are not physically located inside the mall.

 On January 9, 2025, it was announced that Macy's store would be closing as part of a plan to close 66 stores nationwide.
 The store closed in March 2025, leaving the mall with no anchors, cementing its status as a dead mall.